surya1677/html.8/README.md

   <p>SV-Restaurant Hotels is a chain of luxury hotels and a subsidiary of the Indian Hotels
     Company Limited,headquartered at Express Towers, Nariman Point, Mumbai.
-Incorporated by the founder of the Tata Group, Jamsetji Tata,the company is a part of the Tata Group, one of India's largest business conglomerates.</p>
+Incorporated by the founder of the Tata Group, Jamsetji Tata,the company is a part of the Tata Group, one of the India's largest business conglomerates.</p>
 </div>

   <div class="column">